xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures22.md

 ### Data modification AQL queries

 Up to including version 2.1, AQL supported data retrieval operations only.
-Starting with ArangoDB version 2.2, AQL also supports the following data modification operations:
+Starting with AvocadoDB version 2.2, AQL also supports the following data modification operations:

 - INSERT: insert new documents into a collection